wp-oop/plugin-boilerplate/README.md

         into packages of their own when necessary.

         Modules can be installed from other packages, or included in the package.
 In the latter case, they should be added to the directory `modules`.
-One such module, the `core` module of the plugin, is already included in the package.
-Its `composer.json` should also be personalized, just like the `composer.json` of this package.
+One such module, the `demo` module of the plugin, is already included in the package.
+This is there only for demonstration purposes, and can be renamed and re-written, or entirely removed.
+Either way, see [Adding Modules][adding-modules] for more information on how to configure which modules the application will use.

+        **Important**: Adding modules to other modules as dependencies is considered bad practice.
+        Modules don't interact with each other directly, but use an approach similar to DDD but applied to service definitions to ensure that they are as isolated as possible.
+Instead, have the app (project's main package) depend on other modules, and wire them together in the app's main module.
+        One legit reason for a module to depend on another module is if that other module isn't necessarily loaded as a module, but its symbols are needed somewhere.
+However, in this case it's important to avoid thinking of it as a module until it is added as the app's dependency, and to think of it as simply a _library_.

 3. Build everything